skip to main content

 IB TESTIMONIAL EMILY GLASER UCLA CLASS OF 2021

 Within each of the subject groups above, you have a choice of choosing either Higher Level (HL) or Standard Level (SL).
-Higher Level (HL) subjects normally require more studying time (total 240 hours of classes) compared to Standard Level (SL) subjects (total 150 hours of classes).
+Higher Level (HL) subjects normally require more studying time (2 years of study) compared to Standard Level (SL) subjects (one year of study).

-In total, you need to take three subjects (and tests) at Higher Level (HL) and three at Standard Level (SL).
+In total, you need to take three Higher Level (HL) courses and exams and three Standard Level (SL) courses and exams--one in each subject area.

 *There are stipulations for taking 4 HL exams, so see you IB Coordinator.
 Here is a video about the diploma and choosing the 6 subjects.